apache/beam/src/documentation/programming-guide.md

 [Output PCollection 2] = [Input PCollection].apply([Transform 2])
 ```

-The resulting workflow graph from the branching pipeline abouve looks like this:
+The resulting workflow graph from the branching pipeline above looks like this:

 [Branching Graph Graphic]